Bill Nimmo: Early life and pre-network career

 Nimmo was born on June 18, 1917, in Cincinnati, Ohio.
-After graduating from Western Hills High School, he attended the Cincinnati Conservatory of Music.
+His father, William Lorne Zimmo, was a detective in Cincinnati.
+After graduating from Western Hills High School, he attended the Cincinnati Conservatory of Music and the University of Cincinnati, studying singing and piano.
 He volunteered for the US Army in 1941 prior to the declaration of WWII.
-While serving with the 1st Infantry Division in North Africa he was awarded the Purple Heart, Silver Star, and Bronze Star Medals, plus an Invasion Arrowhead and four Campaign Stars.
+While serving with the 1st Infantry Division in Africa and Europe, he was awarded the Purple Heart, Silver Star, and Bronze Star Medals, plus an Invasion Arrowhead, Combat Infantry Badge, and threeCampaign Stars.
 Following a year of diplomatic service at the U.S. Embassy in Paris in 1945-46 he was honorably discharged with the rank of Major.

 After a short stint as a teacher, he returned to Cincinnati in 1947 and landed a job as an overnight disc jockey at WLW-AM with his distinctive baritone voice.
-In 1948 Bill became Cincinnati's first television star on WLWT-TV serving as an announcer, newscaster, and host of various shows.
+In 1948 Nimmo became Cincinnati's first television star on WLWT-TV serving as an announcer, newscaster, and host of various shows.

 In 1959, Nimmo recorded a narration, "The Little Rascals" for RCA Victor (LBY 1023).

 Career on national television

 In 1951 Nimmo moved to New York and went to work for network television.
 He played “Bill the Bartender” on the Pabst Blue Ribbon Wednesday Night Fights (CBS), in which he appeared live during the commercials to promote the sponsor, Pabst Blue Ribbon beer.
 He was also Johnny Carson's original sidekick on the shows Do You Trust Your Wife? and later Who Do You Trust?

 When Nimmo left the show in 1957, he recommended Ed McMahon as his replacement.
 When Carson and McMahon moved to The Tonight Show in 1962, Nimmo returned to Who Do You Trust? as announcer-sidekick for new host Woody Woodbury.
-Although Bill would later admit leaving Carson was one of the biggest mistakes of his life, he had no regrets.
+Although Nimmo would later admit leaving Carson was one of the biggest mistakes of his life, he had no regrets.

 Nimmo was also an announcer for The Jackie Gleason Show in 1952–53, Crime Syndicated, The Plainclothesman, and This Is Show Business, as well as for Jack Lemmon, Garry Moore and Arthur Murray to name just a few.
 He was the spokesperson on long-running shows for Pepsodent, Newport cigarettes, and Schick electric shaver.
 In addition he was the host of the game shows Keep It in the Family in 1957–58, For Love or Money in 1958, and announcer on The Regis Philbin Show in 1964–65.
+Beginning on May 20, 1957, he was host of weekday reruns of Our Miss Brooks on CBS.